Ben-Spencer/DataStructures/TreeDataStructures.md

   <li>Forest: A set of trees</li>
 </ul>
 <h2>General Tree</h2>
 General trees are the most basic type of tree.
-General trees have the following rules that differentiate them from graphs:</br>
+They have the following rules that differentiate them from graphs:</br>
 <ul>
   <li>There is exactly one root node and it has no parent node</li>
   <li>Each child node has exactly one parent node, meaning there are no cycles in trees</li>